turbot/steampipe-plugin-gcp/docs/tables/gcp_compute_resource_policy.md

 # Table: gcp_compute_resource_policy

-A policy that can be attached to a resource to specify or schedule actions on that resource.
+A compute resource policy can be attached to a resource to specify or schedule actions on that resource.

 ## Examples